actionhero/actionhero-angular-bootstrap-cors-csrf/README.md

 - when the session is created of checked, we return the CSRF token (along with some user data) down to the client to save in RAM.
 - `check` is used when the single-page app is hard-reloaded.
 If a session cookie is present, the browser asks the server if it is valid, and if so, is returned the valid CSRF token to store in ram again.
 This is used when a user returns to their dashboard after being idle for some time.
   - if the session is in-valid, the user it logged out and returned to the homepage
+- there is a speical action for web sockets, which sets `connection.autehenticated`, which is required to access the chat room
+  - this action is not exposed in the routes, so http connections cannot access it.
+We make sure of this via `blockedConnectionTypes`
+  - this action will source the fingerprint of the parent http connection, so we can use the same session authentication logic!

 #### `./counfig/routes`
 - We have mapped our user actions to the appropriate routes and HTTP verbs.